Their Last Season

 Ayla smiled knowingly.

-Ayla turned and scooped 5-year-old Hamza into her arms.
+Ayla turned and scooped five-year-old Hamza into her arms.

 Ayla laughed.